tinode/webapp/README.md

-# react-js
+# Example single-page app chat

-Web chat using bootstrap and react.js
+Example using Tinode to build a single-page app chat.
+The app uses bootstrap and react.js.

 Work in progress.
-It does not work yet.
+It's just a JS + HTML shell not hooked up to a server.